NCAA Bracket Predictions 2019: Sleeper Teams Destined for Deep Runs

 Dunk City, anyone?

-That said, as a projected No. 13 seed, this Liberty squad will be facing long odds.
+That said, as a No. 12 seed, this Liberty squad will be facing long odds.

 The offensive efficiency of their balanced attack is the Flames' ticket to making things hard on a top-tier team.
-They shoot an impressive 49.1 percent from the floor (12th in NCAA) and go as many as nine deep in their rotation with six players averaging at least seven points.
+They shoot an impressive 49.1 percent from the floor (12th in NCAA) and go as many as nine deep in their rotation, with six players averaging at least seven points.

 The biggest reason for pause is that 290th-ranked strength of schedule and 267th-ranked nonconference strength of schedule.
 In other words, they haven't been tested.

-Note: Editor’s note: Information in this piece has been updated to reflect seeding and region placement for each team.